ist-dsi/tecnico-api/docs/openapi.md

 For this project, we've opted for the [Rapidoc frontend](https://rapidocweb.com/), due to its simplicity and compatibility with OpenAPI v3.1.0.

-A version of this frontend with this project's specification is available in production at `/fenixedu-api/docs`.
+A version of this frontend with this project's specification can be made available in production at `/tecnico-api/docs` by the site administrator.

 All branches merged into the default branch (i.e. `master`) must update the OpenAPI documentation with the respective changes, in order to avoid